 Thank you, Mr. Chairman and Committee members, for considering HB 1288.
-Because this bill will have an incredibly significant impact in the lives of North Dakotans who have diabetes, I urge a do-pass recommendation and I'll stand for questions.
+Because this bill will have a life-changing and life-saving impact to North Dakotans who live with diabetes, I urge a do-pass recommendation and I'll stand for questions.

-i Modelling Potential Cost Savings From Use of RT-CGM in Pregnant Women with Type 1 diabetes (CONCEPTT Trial)
+&lt;sup>i Modelling Potential Cost Savings From Use of RT-CGM in Pregnant Women with Type 1 diabetes (CONCEPTT Trial)

 Diabetic Medicine.
 June 2019

 https://doi.org/10.1111/dme.14046